 The Stasi Museum left me feeling sick.
 The magnitude of the effort.
-In every block of flats there was a captain, someone responsible for pressuring other residents for details on the lives of the few residents they were assigned to watch.
+In every block of flats, a captain was responsible for pressuring the other residents for details on the lives of the few each was assigned to watch.
 The only way the state blanket could hold was to staple neighbor against neighbor.
-And they did their damnest.
+And they did their damnedest.
 For years — it could be argued — they succeeded.

 And this is what Newt wants for us?
 Americans spying on Americans, loyalty oaths, patriot tests?

 The deeper I go in ancestral research, the more common motivations emerge to explain why my forefathers risked everything to come to the New World.
 Freedom of worship.
 Freedom to own land unencumbered.
 Freedom to raise a family without interference from a head of church or a head of state.
 Sounds Tea Party by today’s standards.